nicksieger/advent-jruby/README.markdown

 `to_java_bytes` is a JRuby-specific method on Ruby's String class that converts the string to a Java `byte[]`.

-If you're following along, if all goes well, you should be seeing
+If you're following along, and all goes well, you should be seeing
 this:

 ![gruff-simple](http://img.skitch.com/20081215-1bid2e7e9erjxm4dr8tk5fra3u.jpg)